 After the fall of the Roman Empire, the fault lines of this artificially imposed unity were quickly reactivated.
 Hence the Mediterranean came to disclose its characteristic vibrant diversity once again.
 One major contribution the Fisherman made to the conception of the Mediterranean is precisely in this respect.
 As we saw above, the Fisherman was an intellectual who articulated his impressions and thoughts in the light of his daily living experience in the first place.
 After having spent so many years in Bodrum, he could easily differentiate the Mediterranean and the Aegean in his sight as well as in his mind, at a time when the distinction was far from clear to many a scientist and academic.
-In a letter dated June 10, 1958 to his companion, Azra Erhat, he speaks of his intention to write a book in English entitled as ‘Aegean World’.
+In a letter dated June 10, 1958 to his companion, Azra Erhat, he speaks of his intention to write a book in English entitled as “Aegean World.”
 Hence he was already well aware that the Aegean constituted almost a separate world within the Mediterranean.
-In another letter he addressed to Erhat, dated November 1, 1958, he expressed his desire to know what she thought about “this Mediterranean-Aegean issue”.
-In this book, the Fisherman conceives a separate part with its own title, “The History of the Aegean Sea during the Classical Period”.
-By so doing, he defines the Aegean as a historical ‘unit of analysis’ just as Braudel had done with the Mediterranean.
+In another letter, he addressed to Erhat, dated November 1, 1958, he expressed his desire to know what she thought about “this Mediterranean-Aegean issue”.
+In this book, the Fisherman conceives a separate part with its own title, “The History of the Aegean Sea during the Classical Period.”
+By so doing, he defines the Aegean as a historical “unit of analysis” just as Braudel had done with the Mediterranean.
 In this way, he replicates Braudel’s achievement but with respect to the Aegean sub-unit.
-This is yet another ‘first’ by the Fisherman.
-He informs us that the ancient Egyptians characterized the Aegeans as ‘the people inhabiting the heart of the sea’, and the name of the sea might have originated in a very old local language from a latent meaning such as ‘The Ancient Sea’ or the ‘The Sea of the Ancients’.
+This is yet another “first” by the Fisherman.
+He informs us that the ancient Egyptians characterized the Aegeans as “the people inhabiting the heart of the sea,” and the name of the sea might have originated in a very old local language from a latent meaning such as “the Ancient Sea” or the “the Sea of the Ancients.”
 It is no meager achievement to realize that the Aegean, by virtue of its relatively autonomous and self-contained transportation-friendly geography, had indeed been a privileged sea in its own right, constitutive of the Mediterranean then yet to be made.
 He went further.
 The Levant-centered Eastern Mediterranean could play such an important role in the making of the Mediterranean world because the Aegean was a sea of almost infinitely many islands:

 It is there [in the Aegean] that the Mediterranean belongs most to the Mediterranean; it becomes the Mediterranean to the utmost degree.
 There the sea and the shore interpenetrate so much so that becomes almost impossible to distinguish where the land ends and where the sea starts.
 It is a madness of gulfs, small bays, promontories, peninsulas and islands.